Leading a Virtuous & Honorable Life

 Agape, often translated “unconditional love”, is one of the ancient Greek words translated into English as “love.”
 In the New Testament, Agape refers to the covenant encompassing God’s Love for humans, and the reciprocal Humans’ Love for God.
 As such, Agape necessarily extends to the love of one’s fellow man.

-Agape is more about a person’s love for humanity as a whole; while the term Brotherly Love usually describes love for specific persons or groups of people… but the distinction is blurred.
+Agape is more about a person’s love for humanity as a whole; while the term Brotherly Love usually describes love for specific persons or groups of people… but the distinction is blurry.

 Altruism is the practice of concern for the welfare of others.
 Altruism is Agape and Brotherly Love put into action.

-When Altruism extends over and above the Book of G>O>D>’s Moral Level of Charity (which we discussed in our last chapter), Altruism indeed becomes a Virtue.
+When Altruism extends over and above Continuing Creation’s Moral Level of Charity (which we discussed in our prior Essay), Altruism indeed becomes a Virtue.

-Weavers in G>O>D> say — Christianity incorrectly elevates the Virtues of Altruism to the pinnacle of all Virtues.
-Altruism is not a Virtue that is superior to the important Work Virtues or Creative Virtues discussed in this chapter.
+Co-Weavers in The Web of Creation say — Christianity incorrectly elevates the Virtues of Altruism to the pinnacle of all Virtues.
+Altruism is not a Virtue that is superior to the important Work Virtues or Creative Virtues discussed in this Essay.
 Sharing only divides the pies of knowledge and technology; it does not mix, form, or bake new pies of knowledge and technology.
 “If everyone is busy passing bread to others, no one will be doing any baking.”

 People who lack all feeling and care for other humans are likely to have the mental disorder of sociopathy.